abbeyperini/digital-garden/blogs/state-101.md

 });
 ```

+Put simply, whenever person is updated, displayName will update.

-We can think of the function passed to `computed()` as an effect.
-Vue and Angular keep track of which reactive variables trigger which effects.
-Because the reactive variable `person` is used in the function passed to `computed()`, the function is registered as an effect to be triggered by an update to `person`.
-Put simply, whenever `person` is updated, `displayName` will update.
+Vue and Angular use the [observer pattern](https://en.wikipedia.org/wiki/Observer_pattern) and keep track of which reactive variables trigger which effects.
+Instead of re-rendering the entire component, only the things that need to update will update.

+In observer pattern terms, the reactive variable person is the subject.
+When we use person in the [callback](https://developer.mozilla.org/en-US/docs/Glossary/Callback_function) function passed to computed(), the function is added to a list of observers.
+When the subject updates, the observers are notified, and the function will run again.
+This should sound familiar - [addEventListener()](https://developer.mozilla.org/en-US/docs/Web/API/EventTarget/addEventListener) also uses the observer pattern.
+With addEventListener(), the subject is an event and your listener (the event handler callback function you pass) is the observer/effect.

 ### Dependency Injection